 89. You can start educating your children earlier if you wish.

 90. Teach more life skills and practical skills at home.

-93. Sex education is able to be done with more gravity at home.
-Parents can stress the importance of life from conception and how important the marriage relationship is.
+93. Parents can teach sex education with more gravity at home.
+For example, parents can stress the importance of life from conception and how important the marriage relationship is.
 This shows children the correct place sex should have in their lives.

 94 – 100.
-If you’re interested in homeschooling because your child is disabled, has special needs or is gifted, see Disabled, Gifted and Special Needs Reasons to Homeschool Your Child for another 6 reasons to homeschool!
+If you’re interested in homeschooling because your child is disabled, has special needs, or is gifted, see Disabled, Gifted, and Special Needs Reasons to Homeschool your child for more reasons!

 Concluding the Reasons to Homeschool Your Child

 There are many wonderful reasons to homeschool your child!
-Even though home education may be more work at the beginning, you’ll probably find your decision to homeschool gives you so many more advantages than disadvantages.
-Remember that homeschooling is a tool, and if it is used lovingly, it can lead to a great family life!
+Even though home education may be more work initially, you’ll probably find your decision to homeschool gives you so many more advantages than disadvantages.
+Remember that homeschooling is a tool, and if it is used lovingly, it can lead to great family life!